SoapyDev/PictuRust/README.md

 #### Space complexity
 O(n^x)
 Space complexity is directly correlated to requested size (x).
-Where n is the number of images simultaneously treated and x is max(image size, requested size) / image size.
+Where n is max(image size, requested size) * number of thread and x is max(image size, requested size) / image size.